February Happenings: Making the Most of Winter in Husky Nation

 Before leaving New Hampton, almost every student (and faculty!) experiences our exceptional sledding hill.
 Located beside the Wellness Center between two tiers of athletic fields, you can almost always spot a sledder on a snowy day.
 Aboard a sled, a little wind, speed, laughter, and views from the top of our favorite hill on campus always lift our spirits!

 Community life at New Hampton is full of traditions, and mid-February sees a few of these traditions come to life.
-All of this happens during winter Spirit Week, which the Student Council just announced the themed dress days and fun activities at school meeting today.

 Lastly, with many home games that weekend, it’s also the perfect time to get out and support our fellow Huskies before enjoying all the Winter Carnival events!
-This year marks the 100th anniversary of Winter Carnival at New Hampton School, and though the schedule of events has changed over the years, the chance to bounce around the Field House, test our choreography skills in pairs figure skating, and enjoy some hot chocolate and treats will be sure to bring lots of smiles.
+This year marks the 101st anniversary of Winter Carnival at New Hampton School, and though the schedule of events has changed over the years, the chance to bounce around the Field House, test our choreography skills in pairs figure skating, and enjoy some hot chocolate and treats will be sure to bring lots of smiles.

 Project Week Anticipation